 Getting used to Primary School life.

 As a first-time mother whose 1st child is going to Primary school, it’s actually pretty exciting for me too.
-Thinking how she or even myself can cope with school work, her social life, will she be getting bullied? etc etc..
+Thinking how she or even myself can cope with school work, and her social life, will she be getting bullied? etc etc..
 I am not overthinking too much, but soon you will realize kids adapt much faster than adults.

 I’m pretty glad that the current school she’s is focused on allowing the kids to get used to the school life and routine so no homework or tests were actually given in P1.
 So it was like a honeymoon.

-Once honeymoon over…
+Once the honeymoon is over…

-Me to Yi He: My request very simple, so long as you pass your test and don’t let your Teacher call me.
+Me to Yi He: My request is very simple, so long as you pass your test and don’t let your Teacher call me.

 As they progress to Primary 2 and 3, slowly, they will start bringing in homework.
 That is where we parents have to be involved, sit beside them, and supervise their work.
 At the end of the day, you will start to question yourself, how did you freaking pass your Primary school exam.

 The root of all evils… even the kids cannot escape this reality, especially when the cute little stuff in the school bookshop literally “screams” at their face “Buy me!
 Buy Me!”
-We should be glad that Smiggle does not sell its products in Primary school.
+We should be glad that Smiggle does not sell its products in Primary schools.